Family Support and Resources

-Having a child who is diagnosed with cancer can feel devastating.
-However, there are a variety of resources available to help you and your family cope with the diagnosis, communicate with your child about his or her illness and navigate the treatment process.
+Having a child who is diagnosed with cancer can feel overwhelming.
+Our team is here to help in every way that we can which includes offering a variety of resources to help families cope with the diagnosis, communicate with your child about his or her illness and navigate the treatment process.

-At St. Joseph's Children's Hospital, we offer a number of support groups and resources for both the patient and other family members, including:
+At St. Joseph's Children's Hospital, we offer a number of support resources for both the patient and family members, including:

 - Pediatric Rehabilitation Services

 - Pastoral Care - Our inpatient Chaplain, is dedicated to the spiritual and emotional well-being of our patients and families.
 They use their specialized education and training to serve the emotional, spiritual and religious needs of persons of all faith traditions, including those without specific affiliations.

 - Palliative Care-This special type of support is offered for children facing serious illness.
 The palliative care team provides a multitude of services and resources for the patient and their family with a focus is on comfort and quality of life.

 - Pet Therapy - Pet therapy helps patients cope better throughout their hospitalizations.
 It can support healing, reduce stress, and lift spirits.

 - Pill Swallowing program-Swallowing pills can be difficult for children.
 Our Child Life Specialists provide tips and tools and help teach children how to swallow pills, which may be important to their treatment.

 - Supportive Counseling -We have a myriad of team members that provide education and support throughout every stage your child’s treatment journey, including Child Life Specialists, social workers, case management, palliative care and the hospital patient care leader.